 Jason Scott – Program Director

 Jason has been Program Director with CAC AmeriCorps since the July of 2015.
 Jason has overall responsibility for program design and operation, fiscal management and for meeting CNCS performance objectives.
 Before serving as CAC AmeriCorps’ 4th Program Director, Jason served for nearly 7 years as the Town of Farragut’s NPDES Stormwater Coordinator where he was also a CAC AmeriCorps site supervisor.
 Jason is a two-term AmeriCorps Alum and is passionate about creating meaningful service experiences for members.
-Jason holds a BFA in Studio Art, MS in Environmental Policy and Management and, most recently, a MBA from Carson Newman.
+Jason holds a BFA in Studio Art, MS in Environmental Policy and Management and a MBA from Carson Newman.
+Jason is currently the Governor appointed representative of National Service on the board of Volunteer Tennessee.
 In his free time Jason enjoys using reused materials to sculpt and draw as well as spending time with his family.
 If you are interested in hearing how Jason’s AmeriCorps experience transformed his life, you can read his blog post about it here.